RadField3D: A Data Generator and Data Format for Deep Learning in Radiation-Protection Dosimetry for Medical Applications: Introduction

 \subsection{Monte-Carlo Simulation in Radiation Protection}

 In principle, the technique of using \ac{MCS} to calculate the radiation transport of complicated measurements is already widely spread in various disciplines of dosimetry from radiation protection to medical physics.
-Therefore, there is already a set of well understood and tested general purpose \ac{MCS} toolkits for radiation transport such as Geant4~\cite{agostinelli_geant4simulation_2003}, MCNP~\cite{werner_mcnp_2018} or EGSnrc~\cite{canada_egsnrc_2021}.
-As these work for a huge set of different situations, a fine tuning of the \acs{MCS} parameters for each specific use-case is required.
-There are frameworks built upon those general-purpose toolkits like GATE~\cite{jan_gate_2004} already in use, which builds upon Geant4, for the dosimetry of patients during tomography or nuclear medicine.
+Therefore, there is already a set of well understood and tested general purpose \ac{MCS} toolkits for radiation transport such as Geant4~\cite{agostinelli_geant4simulation_2003}, MCNP~\cite{werner_mcnp_2018}, or EGSnrc~\cite{canada_egsnrc_2021}.
+As these toolkits work for a huge set of different situations, a fine tuning of the \acs{MCS} parameters for each specific use-case is required.
+There are frameworks built upon those general-purpose toolkits, like GATE~\cite{jan_gate_2004} -- based on Geant4 -- already in use for the dosimetry of patients during tomography or nuclear medicine.

 Unfortunately, there is a lack of specifically validated \ac{MCS} applications for the spatially resolved simulation of radiation fluence distributions in the space around the patient during interventions.
 Such an application would be needed for the computational radiation protection dosimetry of staff as it was proposed by prior research projects like the PODIUM project~\cite{oconnor_feasibility_2022}.